Amadeus Integration

 5. Link tickets to orders

-- Create new order — Select a client and segment, and Itsy creates a new order with the selected tickets.
-Participants are automatically created from the ticket passenger data.
+- Create new order — Select a client and segment, then click Create New Order.
+Itsy creates a new order with the selected tickets and automatically creates participants from the ticket passenger data.

-- Link to existing order — Choose an existing order from the dropdown.
+- Link to existing order — Search for and select an existing order, then click Link to Order.
 The tickets are added to the order and participants are created or matched.

 When linking, Itsy automatically: